mavek87/Growing-Cryptocurrencies-JS/README.md

 - Open your browser (Chrome or Firefox)
 - Go to https://coinmarketcap.com/all/views/all/
 - Open the browser's javascript console (CTRL+SHIFT+K in Firefox or CTRL+SHIFT+I in Chrome)
-- Print the code.js code into the console and press enter
+- Print the code inside the crypto.js file into the javascript console and press enter
 - Wait untill the results are shown

 Set PRINT_ALL_COINS to TRUE to print all coins. if set to true NMB_OF_COINS_TO_PRINT is ignored.